-On September 4, 2020 the Alaska Supreme Court issued a decision related to the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) that created additional limitations on when the State can issue State Supported debt.
-While the decision reaffirmed prior Supreme Court decisions allowing the use of State Supported Debt for lease-purchase of real property arrangements, it specifically disallowed the structure contemplated for the Alaska Tax Credit Certificate Bond Corporation which is described further below.
-Due to similarity of structure it is clear that the decision also rendered the Pension Obligation Bond Corporation, again described below, and likely the Toll Bridge Revenue Bonds for the Knik Arm Bridge, also described below, illegal.
+On September 4, 2020, the Alaska Supreme Court issued a decision related to the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) that created additional limitations on when the State can issue State Supported Debt.
+While the decision reaffirmed prior Supreme Court decisions allowing the use of State Supported Debt for lease-purchase of real property arrangements, it specifically disallowed the structure contemplated for the Alaska Tax Credit Certificate Bond Corporation created in 2018 in AS 37.18.
+Due to similarity of structure, the decision also rendered the Pension Obligation Bond Corporation (created in AS 37.16) and the Toll Bridge Revenue Bonds for the Knik Arm Bridge (created in AS37.15, Article 2) illegal.
 On September 28, 2020, the State of Alaska Department of Law filed a Petition for Rehearing with the Supreme Court in an attempt to obtain clarity on the scope of the Court's intent in their decision.
-Certain broad references in the decision may impact moral obligation bond programs with constructs that while fundamentally different from the ATCCBC in both public purpose and bond structure share certain statutory frameworks with the ATCCBC.
-The Court has not yet responded to the Petition for Rehearing.
+The Court declined to respond to the Petition for Rehearing.